beherasan/ProteoGenomics/README.md

 # ProteoGenomics

+Proteogenomics is the integration of proteomics and genomics data to improve the genome annotation.

-This repository is for the Perl scripts used in proteogenomics pipeline
+This repository consists the Perl scripts used in proteogenomics pipeline.